This design is some 16 years old by now.

 The UTP tester will not indicate such fault conditions!

 Some network adapters and network switches have an auto polarity mode.
 This means that you may switch the white and coloured wires of a particular twisted pair without causing problems.
 A cable with wires 1 & 2 switched or 3 & 6 switched will indicate false on the UTP Cable Tester but might still function in some cases.
-It is not recommended to rely on the ability of the network adapter and network switch to sense the polarity.
-When one of the devices is replaced by an other one after a while you may be in trouble.
+It is not recommended to rely on the ability of the network adapter and network switch to sense the polarity though.
+When one of the devices is replaced by an other one after a while you may be in for a surprise.

 The display box has 3 RJ-45 connectors.
 The first one, marked 1:1, is intended for testing Straight Through or so called Patch cables.
 The second one, marked Xll, is used for testing 10baseT and 100baseTX Cross cables.
 The third one, marked XX, is used for testing 100baseT4 cross cables.